mckennawright/Porfolio/README.md

-This is my Portfolio.
-It was crated in CS 160 at OSU Cascades.
-It was made to inform future imployers about my education and past work experiences.
+My porfolio is created to network with future buisness employers and educators.
+It’s purpose is to give direct links to current projects, my resume, and multiple accounts that show my background and expiernences.
+The portfolio was created to illistrate my work and teach me how to web develop.